kleijnweb/swagger-bundle/README.md

 Invert your workflow (contract first) using Swagger specs and set up a Symfony REST app with minimal config.

-Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig.
+Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig (except for dev purposes).

 SwaggerBundle only supports json in- and ouput, and only YAML Swagger defintions.

+__TIP:__ Want to build an API-only app using this bundle?
+Try [kleijnweb/symfony-swagger-microservice-edition](https://github.com/kleijnweb/symfony-swagger-microservice-edition]).

 # Usage